NavamiK/CG2019/README.md

     <td align="center" valign="center">
       <img src="/images/assignment6-images/a6-4c.png" alt="" />
       <br />
-      Coordinate mappers - triangle mapping on the walls and planar mapping on the spheres
+      Texture mappers - triangle mapping on the walls and planar mapping on the spheres
     </td>
   </tr>